Geduldig v. Aiello: Majority

-The program divides potential recipients into two groups-pregnant women and nonpregnant persons.
+The program divides potential recipients into two groups—pregnant women and nonpregnant persons.
 While the first group is exclusively female, the second includes members of both sexes.
 The fiscal and actuarial benefits of the program thus accrue to members of both sexes.

-While the Court acknowledged that only women could undergo the excluded condition, “it does not follow that every legislative classification concerning pregnancy is a sex-based classification.”
-Pregnancy was an objectively identifiable characteristic rather than a subjective judgment, and the appellants had made no showing that the state's asserted rationale for the policy was a pretext for invidious discrimination.
-Thus, California's policy was not one which the Court would subject to the heightened scrutiny that it had used to evaluate cases such as Reed v.
-Reed and Frontiero v.
-Richardson, and therefore the rational basis presented by the state was enough to allow the policy to stand.
+While Stewart acknowledged that only women could undergo the excluded condition, he wrote that "it does not follow that every legislative classification concerning pregnancy is a sex-based classification."
+He argued that pregnancy was an objectively identifiable characteristic rather than a subjective judgment, and the appellants had made no showing that the state's asserted rationale for the policy was a pretext for invidious discrimination.
+He therefore chose not to subject California's policy to the heightened scrutiny that the court had used to evaluate previous sex-discrimination cases like Reed v.
+Reed (1971) and Frontiero v.
+Richardson (1973).
+As such, the claimed rational basis was enough to allow the policy to stand.

-The majority reversed the lower court's decision and vacated the stay previously granted.